Utah is pushing back against ever-tightening EPA air pollution standards

 "We do have federal bureaucracies that are making rules that get a little fuzzy outside of what Congress is passing," Sandall says.

-Utah recently lost a legal battle with the Biden administration over a rule regulating pollution from coal plants that blows into other states, in this case over neighboring Colorado.
+Utah recently lost a legal battle with the Biden administration over the EPA's Good Neighbor rule regulating pollution from coal plants that blows into other states, in this case Colorado.
+Utah is appealing, a hearing is scheduled in federal appeals court in Denver next month.

 In an interview, Republican Gov. Spencer Cox said in Utah, it's possible to balance a healthy environment and economy.

-Note: Editor's note: This story has been updated to include the state of Utah continuing it's legal fight against the EPA's Good Neighbor rule, after losing their challenge of it in federal district court.